 7. Bourke Street Bakery

-Bourke Street Bakery knows a thing or two about hot cross buns.
-And considering they sell thousands of batches every year, it’s safe to say they’re up there with some of the best the city has to offer.
+Bourke Street Bakery serves delicious hot cross buns.
+Considering they sell thousands of batches every year, it’s safe to say they’re up there with some of the best the city has to offer.
 Packed with juicy sultanas, the buns are finessed with a golden shine.
-Have them toasted or slathered in butter, you can’t go wrong.
+You can have them toasted or slathered in butter.
+This year, they’re even dishing out a full hot cross loaf, because why not?
 Available to pick up on-site or order a pack of six online here.